rsedivy/polaroids_third/README.md

 ---

-*This project is not affiliated with Polaroid™, Polaroid Corporation, or Polaroid B.V.
+*This project is not affiliated with Polaroid™, Polaroid Corporation, Polaroid B.V., Patreon Inc., or the Safety Third Podcast.
+This is a fan project.
 All trademarks are the property of their respective owners.*